National rules and regulations New

 Language requirements

-The application dossier should be submitted in English for multinational clinical trials and in German or English for purely national clinical trials.
+The application dossier must be submitted in English for multinational clinical trials and in German or English for purely national clinical trials.

 Document templates for FORM section and national aspects ("Part II")